 In October 2023 I was very excited to have my contract extended for another year.
 I decided to focus on the economics of home and kāinga, inspired by feminist economist Marilyn Wearing, Māori academic Paul Tapsell and my own longing to find a home.
 I learnt how, over the past few hundred years, economic forces have separated people from their homes and ancestral lands and created poverty in the world and people’s souls.
 I had some beautiful conversations about how we need to reinstate the mana and mauri of our homes and kāinga to face environmental and social crises.

-An epic life-changing journey of discovery!
-I’ll be taking you with me as I meet inspiring people who can help us figure out what’s got us trapped and how we get free!
+My hope is to offer an epic life-changing journey of discovery!
+Come with me as I meet inspiring people who can help us figure out what’s got us trapped and how we get free!

 I will provide you with: